strimzi/strimzi.github.io/_posts/2022-08-05-hacking-for-cruise-control-ui.md

 author: kyle_liberti
 ---

-For some time now, Strimzi has offered Kubernetes native support Cruise Control allowing users to safely configure and communicate with Cruise Control through Strimzi custom resources.
+For some time now, Strimzi has used Cruise Control for automated partition rebalancing and has offered Strimzi custom resources for safely configuring, deploying, and communicating with Cruise Control through the Strimzi Operator.
+These custom resources not only provide a strong abstraction leaving Cruise Control as an implementation detail but also offer great declaritive support.
-This is great but sometimes it is a better user experience to interact with applications like Cruise Control through a UI.
+That being said, it is sometimes a better user experience to interact with applications like Cruise Control through a UI.
 Although Strimzi does not offer direct support for the [Cruise Control UI](https://github.com/linkedin/cruise-control-ui) it can still be run alongside and connected to a Strimzi managed Cruise Control instance.

 This post will walk through how to do so!

+## Motivation

+Maybe you want a pretty dashboard to view your cluster status, maybe you want to preform Cruise Control operations without having to open a text editor, or maybe you are just a visual person, reguardless of the reason, we have been getting a lot of requests for how to set up the Cruise Control UI with a Strimzi managed Kafka cluster.
+We want to provide some basic instructions for getting you started!

 ## Prerequisites